Updated July 18, 2022, to include information about the 2022 2290 filing season.

 "This time of year," said Goodsell, given the Aug.
 31 deadline is still two months out, "if they don’t want to pay that fee, mail it in.
 You’ve got time.
 A lot of people who wait and get really close to the deadline and need to file quickly – e-file’s the way to go."

 There are a lot of options for e-filing.
-In August last year Overdrive reported on something of a scrum among providers on the Internal Revenue Service's list of IRS-approved "modernized e-file" services for 2290 filing.
+In August of 2020 Overdrive reported on something of a scrum among providers on the Internal Revenue Service's list of IRS-approved "modernized e-file" services for 2290 filing.
 At that time, 24 providers listed there were separate business entities marketing what appeared to be essentially the same product, and by the end of the 2020 filing season, that number had grown by three to 27 by a count conducted last month.

 The IRS, in response to Overdrive's queries at the time, noted the agency was aware of competing providers' complaints about a supposed gaming of the system, but couldn't comment further.

 Queried again in 2021, though, IRS spokesman James E. Southwell went further to say that all 27 companies listed had individual employer identification numbers and had all met "suitability and testing requirements to become an Authorized e-File Provider" in accordance with guidelines set forth in the agency's Publication 3112.